 The team on the top of the bracket will wear the light (white) color jersey.
-In addition, the team on the top of the bracket will sit on the bench to the right of the scorer's table when facing the field.
-For team assignments please refer to Section 7.1.
+In addition, the team on the top of the bracket will sit on the bench to the right of the scorer's table when sitting at the scores table facing the field.
+For team assignments please refer to Section